nRF24/CircuitPython_nRF24L01/docs/network_docs/structs.rst

     This is used for either a single fragment of an individually large message (greater than 24 bytes) or a single message that is less than 25 bytes.

-    :param RF24NetworkHeader header: The header describing the frame's `message`.
+    :param header: The header describing the frame's `message`.
-    :param bytes,bytearray message: The actual `message` containing the payload or a fragment of a payload.
+    :param message: The actual `message` containing the payload or a fragment of a payload.

     .. note:: |can_be_blank|